dnnsmnstrr/zettelkasten/notes/bettertouchtool.md

 ## Development

-- most of my named triggers use AppleScript, slowly migrating to JavaScript where possible
+- most of my named triggers used AppleScript, which have mostly been migrated to JavaScript where possible
-- Album Artwork path: `~/Library/Application Support/BetterTouchTool/spotify_cover.png`
+- Album Artwork for the playing song is stored under this path: `~/Library/Application Support/BetterTouchTool/spotify_cover.png`

 ### Scripting
 Docs: https://docs.folivora.ai/docs/1106_java_script.html